OPIT-HUNGARY/OpitHrm/src/Opit/OpitHrm/README.md

 Documentation
 ------------

-Documentation for users and developers of OPIT-HRM can be found at http:\\www.opit.hu\opithrm\documentation
+Documentation for users and developers of OPIT-HRM can be found at [OPIT-HRM Documentation][1]

 Application versioning scheme
 ------------